-In order to become a member of APRI, you simply have to professionaly practice the institutional relations or public affairs.
-The incorporation application will be evaluated by the Admission Committee of APRI and, once accepted and after signing the Code of Conduct and paying off the fees, you will be introduced to the other members.
+In order to become a member of APRI, you simply have to be a professional in the institutional relations or public affairs sector.
+The application for membership will be evaluated by the Admission Committee of APRI and, once accepted, after signing the Code of Conduct and paying the fees, you will be introduced to the other members.

-Any professional or organization who wants to become a member must perform lobbying, representation of interests, public affairs or institutional relations, understanding it as the function of transfering legitimate interests to the public administrations in general and, specifically, to the legislative and executive powers at an European, State, Autonomous and local level.
+APRI members can be professionals or organizations that develop the activity of lobbying, interest representation, public affairs or institutional relations, with the functions of transferring legitimate interests to the public administrations in general and especially to the legislative and executive powers at the European, state, regional and local level.

-Until 2018, only natural people were part of the Asociación de Profesionales de las Relaciones Institucionales (APRI) but, after the modification of the Articles, the representation was expanded to entities with a legal personality that execute said function, specially those organizations linked to public affairs, lobbying, representation of interests or institutional relations.
+Until 2018, only individuals were part of the Association of Professionals of Institutional Relations (APRI) but after the modification of the statutes, it extended its representation to legal entities that develop said function, especially those organizations linked to public affairs, lobbying, representation of interests or institutional relations.